-In accordance with Legislative Decree No. 19/201210 and subsequent administrative provisions, since the academic year 2012/2013, Italy has established a system for the initial and periodic accreditation of study programmes and institutions.
+In accordance with Legislative Decree No. 19/201211 and subsequent administrative provisions, since the academic year 2012/2013, Italy has established a system for the initial and periodic accreditation of study programmes and institutions.

 ANVUR is tasked with defining the criteria, indicators, and verification methods for the initial and periodic accreditation of universities and their study programmes.
 Accreditation is granted by the Ministry of University and Research (MUR) via a decree aligned with the evaluation provided by ANVUR.
 The evaluation and accreditation activities are currently governed by Ministerial Decree No. 1154/2021, which aims to ensure that newly established programmes and institutions meet specific requirements over time.
-According to the General Guidelines for the 2024-2026 Triennial Planning, ANVUR may also apply the European model for the accreditation of joint programmes, recognizing evaluations conducted by agencies listed in the EQAR or acting as the coordinating agency once it obtains EQAR registration11.